alexeyinkin/eb-1a/1-process/README.md

 ## Day 310

 I got a call from the clinic.
-They said that the X-Ray and all blood tests came back fine, and I'm fit for the visa.
+They said that the X-ray and all blood tests came back fine, and I was fit for the visa.

 ## Day 312